What is asbestos?

 During the first half of the 1900s, growing evidence showed that breathing in asbestos caused scarring of the lungs.
 In the early 1900s, exposure to asbestos dust in the workplace was not controlled.
 Beginning in England in the 1930s, steps were taken to protect workers in the asbestos industry by installing ventilation and exhaust systems.
 However, in the huge shipbuilding effort during World War II, large numbers of workers were exposed to high levels of asbestos.

-As asbestos-related cancers became better recognized in the second half of the 20th century, measures were taken to reduce exposure, including establishing exposure standards.
-In addition to more careful handling, there has been a dramatic decrease in the import and use of asbestos since the mid-1960s, and alternative insulating materials have been developed.
+As asbestos-related cancers became better recognized in the second half of the 20th century, measures were taken to reduce exposure, including establishing exposure standards and laws that banned the use of asbestos in construction materials.
+There has been a dramatic decrease in importing and using asbestos since the mid-1970s, and alternative insulating materials have been developed.
 As a result, asbestos exposure has dropped dramatically in the United States.
-However, it is still used in some products, and there is still a potential for exposure to asbestos in older buildings, water pipes, and other settings.
-Heavier asbestos use continues in many other countries as well.
+However, it is still used in some products, and it is still possible to be exposed to asbestos in older buildings, water pipes, and other settings.
+Asbestos has been banned in the European Union for several years, although the ban did not require removal of asbestos that was already in place.
+Still, heavy asbestos use continues in certain countries.

 How are people exposed to asbestos?